 The visual difference between store cards and co-branded cards is that co-branded cards feature the logo of a credit card network (Visa, Mastercard, Amex, Discover) while store cards do not.

 Many retailers actually offer two versions of their cards: one co-branded and another store-only.
 And there’s often just one application.
 The issuing bank decides which one you get, if any, based on your credit standing.
 You’ll generally need good credit or better to get a co-branded card.
+The Best Buy® Credit Card, for instance, requires good credit or better (700+), but those with at least fair credit (640+) may qualify for the Best Buy® Store Card.
 You can check your latest credit score for free on WalletHub.

 Sorry, their store only.
 It's a store card, that's pretty much the rule for them.